 - A rich set of test resources to be used for staging, functional, performance, interoperability, testing and continuous integration of broadband NFV/SDN, CloudCo, cloud-based services and applications, management, and orchestration

-- Provides the industry and BBF members with defined interfaces and reference test environment for how their products and solutions can fit into the NFV/SDN cloud-based architecture
+- Provides the industry with defined interfaces and reference test environment for how their products and solutions can fit into the NFV/SDN cloud-based architecture

 - The Forum’s motivation stems from requirements related to BBF projects and is not a constraint for third parties

 - The BBF’s role is to select labs based on regional requirements, available funding